-Elisa Bernal (Barcelona, 1992) is a Spanish photojournalist, documentary photographer and journalist, whose work is mainly focused on social issues and conflicts.
-She is currently based in Israel.
-She has worked in Palestine, Israel, Bosnia-Herzegovina, Serbia, Macedonia and Greece.
-Some of her work has been published at VICE, La Vanguardia, Ekstra Bladet and FronteraD.
+Elisa Bernal (Barcelona, 1992).
+I am a Spanish photojournalist, documentary photographer and journalist, and am currently based in Israel.
+I have worked in Palestine, Israel, Bosnia-Herzegovina, Serbia, Macedonia and Greece.
+Some of my work has been published at newspapers and magazines such as VICE, La Vanguardia, Ekstra Bladet and FronteraD.

-Elisa became interested in Journalism and Photography at the age of 16, during her stay in the rural department of Madriz with Nicaraguan families (2008).
-As a self-taught photographer, she started to work on the field in 2014 in what would become a long-term project in Bosnia and Herzegovina.
-As a freelance, she covered the 19th Srebrenica genocide commemoration and travelled to the country several times to photograph and write articles about some of the causes and consequences of the 1992-1995 Bosnian war.
+I became interested in Journalism and Photography at the age of 16, while working for a NGO in the rural department of Madriz with Nicaraguan families (2008).
+As a self-taught photographer, I started to work on the field in 2014 in what would become a long-term project in Bosnia and Herzegovina.
+As a freelance, I covered the 19th Srebrenica genocide commemoration and travelled to the country several times to photograph and write articles about some of the causes and consequences of the Bosnian war.

-Meanwhile, she got her Bachelor's Degree in Journalism at the Universitat Autònoma de Barcelona in 2014.
-She also studied a Degree in Photojournalism and Documentary Photography at the International School of Photography GrisArt with the photographer, editor and teacher Rafael Badia.
-Her photographic project was focused on the autoimmune disease SLE (Lupus).
+Meanwhile, I got my Bachelor's Degree in Journalism at the Universitat Autònoma de Barcelona in 2014.
+I also studied a Degree in Photojournalism and Documentary Photography at the International School of Photography GrisArt with the photographer, editor and teacher Rafael Badia.
+My final photographic project was focused on the autoimmune disease Systemic Lupus Erythematosus.

-Her work in Bosnia and Herzegovina made her won a scholarship that allowed her to start working in September 2015 as a photojournalist and editor at the Spanish newspaper La Vanguardia (Barcelona) for a year.
-She combined her job as a local photojournalist with freelance photographic and journalistic projects abroad, and also with her studies of Modern Standard Arabic FUSHA.
+My work in Bosnia and Herzegovina made me won a scholarship which is offered by the Generalitat de Catalunya that allowed me to start working in September 2015 as a photojournalist and editor at the Spanish newspaper La Vanguardia (Barcelona) for one year.
+I combined my job as a local photojournalist with freelance photographic and journalistic projects abroad, and also with my studies of Arabic.

-In October 2016, she moved to Tel Aviv to study a MA in Middle Eastern Studies.
-She keeps working as a freelance journalist and photographer, now based in Israel.
+In October 2016, I moved to Tel Aviv.
+I am currently studying a Master's Degree in Middle Eastern Studies at the Tel Aviv University, and keep working as a freelance journalist and photographer, now based in Israel.